awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

 # Detect<a name="device-defender-detect"></a>

-AWS IoT Device Defender Detect allows you to identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices\.
-Using a combination of cloud\-side metrics \(from AWS IoT\) and device\-side metrics \(from agents you install on your devices\) you can detect changes in connection patterns, devices that communicate to unauthorized or unrecognized endpoints, and changes in inbound and outbound device traffic patterns\.
+AWS IoT Device Defender Detect lets you identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices\.
+Using a combination of cloud\-side metrics \(from AWS IoT\) and device\-side metrics \(from agents that you install on your devices\) you can detect:
++ Changes in connection patterns\.
++ Devices that communicate to unauthorized or unrecognized endpoints\.
++ Changes in inbound and outbound device traffic patterns\.

 You create security profiles, which contain definitions of expected device behaviors, and assign them to a group of devices or to all the devices in your fleet\.
 AWS IoT Device Defender Detect uses these security profiles to detect anomalies and send alerts through Amazon CloudWatch metrics and Amazon Simple Notification Service notifications\.

-AWS IoT Device Defender Detect is capable of detecting security issues frequently found in connected devices:
+AWS IoT Device Defender Detect can detect security issues frequently found in connected devices:
 + Traffic from a device to a known malicious IP address or to an unauthorized endpoint that indicates a potential malicious command and control channel\.
 + Anomalous traffic, such as a spike in outbound traffic, that indicates a device is participating in a DDoS\.
 + Devices with remote management interfaces and ports that are remotely accessible\.
-+ A spike in the rate of messages sent to your account\. \(for example, from a rogue device that can result in excessive per\-message charges\)\.Use cases:
++ A spike in the rate of messages sent to your account \(for example, from a rogue device that can result in excessive per\-message charges\)\.Use cases:

 Measure attack surface
 You can use AWS IoT Device Defender Detect to measure the attack surface of your devices\.
 For example, you can identify devices with service ports that are often the target of attack campaigns \(telnet service running on ports 23/2323, SSH service running on port 22, HTTP/S services running on ports 80/443/8080/8081\)\.
 While these service ports might have legitimate reasons to be used on the devices, they are also usually part of the attack surface for adversaries and carry associated risks\.
-After Detect alerts you to the attack surface, you can either decide to minimize it \(by eliminating unused network services\) or run additional assessments to identify security weaknesses \(for example, telnet configured with common, default, or weak passwords\)\.
+After AWS IoT Device Defender Detect alerts you to the attack surface, you can minimize it \(by eliminating unused network services\) or run additional assessments to identify security weaknesses \(for example, telnet configured with common, default, or weak passwords\)\.

 Detect device behavioral anomalies with possible security root causes
 You can use AWS IoT Device Defender Detect to alert you to unexpected device behavioral metrics \(the number of open ports, number of connections, an unexpected open port, connections to unexpected IP addresses\) that might indicate a security breach\.
 For example, a higher than expected number of TCP connections might indicate a device is being used for a DDoS attack\.
 A process listening on a port other than the one you expect might indicate a backdoor installed on a device for remote control\.
-You can use Detect to probe the health of your device fleets and verify your security assumptions \(for example, no device is listening on port 23 or 2323\)\.
+You can use AWS IoT Device Defender Detect to probe the health of your device fleets and verify your security assumptions \(for example, no device is listening on port 23 or 2323\)\.
+You can enable machine learning \(ML\)\-based threat detection to automatically identify potential threats\.

 Detect an incorrectly configured device
 A spike in the number or size of messages sent from a device to your account might indicate an incorrectly configured device\.
-Such a device could increase your per\-message charges\.
-Similarly, a device with many authorization failures could require a reconfigured policy\.
+Such a device might increase your per\-message charges\.
+Similarly, a device with many authorization failures might require a reconfigured policy\.

 ## Concepts<a name="detect-concepts"></a>

-metric
+**metric**
 AWS IoT Device Defender Detect uses metrics to detect anomalous behavior\.
-Detect compares the reported value of a metric with the expected value you provide\.
-These metrics can be taken from two sources: cloud\-side metrics and device\-side metrics:
+AWS IoT Device Defender Detect compares the reported value of a metric with the expected value you provide\.
+These metrics can be taken from two sources: cloud\-side metrics and device\-side metrics\.
-Abnormal behavior on the AWS IoT network is detected by using cloud\-side metrics such as the number of authorization failures, or the number or size of messages a device sends or receives via AWS IoT\.
+Abnormal behavior on the AWS IoT network is detected by using cloud\-side metrics such as the number of authorization failures, or the number or size of messages a device sends or receives through AWS IoT\.
 AWS IoT Device Defender Detect can also collect, aggregate, and monitor metrics data generated by AWS IoT devices \(for example, the ports a device is listening on, the number of bytes or packets sent, or the device's TCP connections\)\.
 You can use AWS IoT Device Defender Detect with cloud\-side metrics alone\.
 To use device\-side metrics, you must first deploy the AWS IoT SDK on your AWS IoT connected devices or device gateways to collect the metrics and send them to AWS IoT\.
 See [Sending Metrics from Devices](#DetectMetricsMessages)\.

-security profile
+**dimension**
+You can define a dimension to adjust the scope of a behavior\.
+For example, you can define a topic filter dimension that applies a behavior to MQTT topics that match a pattern\.
+For information about defining a dimension for use in a security profile, see [CreateDimension](dd-api-iot-CreateDimension.md)\.

+**security profile**
 A security profile defines anomalous behaviors for a group of devices \(a [thing group](https://docs.aws.amazon.com/iot/latest/developerguide/thing-groups.html)\) or for all devices in your account, and specifies which actions to take when an anomaly is detected\.
 You can use the AWS IoT console or API commands to create a security profile and associate it with a group of devices\.
 AWS IoT Device Defender Detect starts recording security\-related data and uses the behaviors defined in the security profile to detect anomalies in the behavior of the devices\.

-behavior
+**behavior**
 A behavior tells AWS IoT Device Defender Detect how to recognize when a device is doing something abnormal\.
 Each behavior consists of a name, a metric, an operator, and a value or a statistical threshold\.
 For some metrics, a time period \(`durationSeconds`\) is also required\.
-Any device action that does not match a defined behavior statement triggers an alert\.
+Any device action that doesn't match a defined behavior statement triggers an alert\.

-alert
+**alert**
 When an anomaly is detected, an alert notification can be sent through a CloudWatch metric \(see [AWS IoT Metrics](aws-iot-metrics.md)\) or an SNS notification\.
-An alert notification is also displayed in the AWS IoT CDM console along with information about the alert, and a history of alerts for the device\.
+An alert notification is also displayed in the AWS IoT console along with information about the alert, and a history of alerts for the device\.
 An alert is also sent when a monitored device stops exhibiting anomalous behavior or when it had been causing an alert but stops reporting for an extended period\.

 ## Behaviors<a name="detect-behaviors"></a>

 A security profile contains a set of behaviors\.
-Each behavior contains a metric that specifies the normal behavior for a group of devices or for all devices in your account\. \(See [Metrics](#detect-metrics) and [ CreateSecurityProfile](DetectCommands.md#dd-api-iot-CreateSecurityProfile)\.\)
+Each behavior contains a metric that specifies the normal behavior for a group of devices or for all devices in your account\.
+See [Metrics](#detect-metrics) and [CreateSecurityProfile](dd-api-iot-CreateSecurityProfile.md)\.

 The following describes some of the fields that are used in the definition of a `behavior`:

-`name`
+**`name`**
 The name for the behavior\.

-`metric`
+**`metric`**
 The name of the metric used \(that is, what is measured by the behavior\)\.

-`criteria`
+**`dimension`**
+You can define a dimension to adjust the scope of a behavior\.
+For example, you can define a topic filter dimension that applies a behavior to MQTT topics that match a pattern\.
+To define a dimension for use in a security profile, see [CreateDimension](dd-api-iot-CreateDimension.md)\.

+**`criteria`**
 The criteria that determine if a device is behaving normally in regard to the `metric`\.
 `comparisonOperator`
 The operator that relates the thing measured \(`metric`\) to the criteria \(`value` or `statisticalThreshold`\)\.